the-akpan/golang-base/README.md

 # 🧐 Business context

-The goal of the project is to create a layer of communication between for the frontend.
+The goal of the project is to create a golang codebase for backend apis
 ---

 # 🔨 Technology stack